GTCrais/WordPressCentinelApi/README.md

 This package provides API for downloading the application log file, and dumping and downloading the database.
 It ships with authentication middleware which protects the API routes.

-Centinel API is designed to work in combination with [**Centinel**](https://centinel.online) - centralized application management system.
+Centinel API is designed to work in combination with [**Centinel**](https://centinel.online) - centralized application management system for off-site database backups and application log checks.

 ## Requirements